 Firearm Moderate As an item of the same rarity

-Gadget Varies1 As spells (see Item Creation Complexity and Cost Table)
+Gadget Varies* As spells (see Item Creation Complexity and Cost Table)

-1 See Gadgets below.
+* See Gadgets below.

-Charges.
+Charges and Fuel.
 A device’s Charge determines how many fuel units it takes for a single activation (a use for a gadget, attack with a firearm or explosive, or 1 hour of activation for a construct or engine).
 Charges depend on energy sources.
 By default, the energy source is mechanical (clockwork, springs, etc.).
 See Energy Sources below for reference.

 Technological Modifications.
 Technological modifications can further customize technological devices.
 They cannot be used to access a higher-level spell or a higher-CR creature than what is limited by the creator’s level or Proficiency Bonus.
 If reducing the EP value of an explosive or firearm when it is Common, it instead removes 2 dice of damage (dealing 1d6 at Common quality).